Carceral-Ecologies/Carceral-ECHO-data/DataDictionary.md

 ## Violation
 * Refers to the state in which a facility is noted as out of compliance with an environmental statute or regulation
-* ECHO database only tracks four environmental statutes: Clean Air Act (CAA), Clean Water Act (CWA), Resource Conservation and Recovery Act (RCVA), and Safe Drinking Water Act (SDWA)resul
+* ECHO database only tracks four environmental statutes: Clean Air Act (CAA), Clean Water Act (CWA), Resource Conservation and Recovery Act (RCVA), and Safe Drinking Water Act (SDWA)
 * Echo does **NOT** provide data on violations at CWA direct discharge minor facilities, CAA mobile source and asbestos violations, Toxic Substances Control Act and Federal Insecticide, Fungicide and Rodenticide Act violations, Superfund violations, and CWA wetlands and pretreatment violations

 ## Enforcement